 Working Towards Being Myself

-This Beyond the Box Education Guide describes my first steps to taking ownership of my own learning and place in society.
-I’ve chosen to keep it publicly available as a reminder of where this started and for others who feel they’ve lost themselves during the process of education.
+This website is my main virtual home as I take steps to owning my own learning and building my own place in society.
+I’ve chosen to share my story as a reminder of where this started and for others who may feel they’ve lost themselves during the process of formal education.